 11. Real-Home Failure Patterns: Chicago Humidity and Dynamic Loading

-In Chicagoland homes, humidity swings, uneven floors, and frequent edge sitting accelerate suspension degradation.
+In many Chicagoland homes, humidity swings, uneven floors, and repeated edge sitting accelerate sofa suspension fatigue.
+Over time these conditions increase stress on springs, connectors, and front rails.

-One repeat pattern in real homes is edge loading: people sit on the sofa edge to talk to someone in a neighboring zone, to watch kids, or to engage across an open-plan space.
-That behavior increases front-rail stress and speeds up edge sag—especially when perimeter reinforcement is weak.
-This usage pattern connects directly to the sofa’s role as the room’s anchor described here: Stationary Anchors.
+A common real-home pattern is edge loading.
+People sit on the sofa edge to talk, watch children, or interact across open spaces.
+This concentrates force on the front rail and speeds up edge sag—especially when perimeter reinforcement is weak.
+The sofa’s role as the room’s anchor is explained in Stationary Anchors.

 12. VBU Quality Audit: In-Store Suspension Checklist